 Normal blood pressure (considered healthy)

-Top number less than 120 mmHg
+The top number is less than 120 mmHg.

-And bottom number less than 80 mmHg
+And the bottom number is less than 80 mmHg.

 Elevated blood pressure (needs close monitoring)

-And bottom number less than 80 mmHg
+And the bottom number is less than 80 mmHg.

 Hypertension or high blood pressure (needs treatment)

-Top number above 130 mmHg
+The top number is above 130 mmHg.

-Or bottom number above 80 mmHg
+Or the bottom number is above 80 mmHg.

 Restricting the amount of salt (sodium) you eat

-Weight loss, or maintaining a healthy weight
+Weight loss, or maintaining a healthy and balanced weight

 Reducing alcohol intake